YINI-lang/yini-parser-typescript/README.md

 ## ✨ Features
 - Simple syntax (supports both strict and lenient modes).
-- Familiar config file style (inspired by INI, YAML, TOML).
+- Familiar config file style (inspired by INI, JSON, Python, and Markdown).
 - Easy programmatic usage.
 - Only the `YINI` class is exported; all internal details are private.
+- --todo-- Supports alternative list notation, colon‑style lists:
+    ```yini
+    fruits:
+        'Pear',
+        'Cherry',
+        'Banana'
+    ```

 ### Limitations
-Not all features of the full YINI specification are implemented yet.
+Not all features of the full YINI are implemented yet.

 See [FEATURE-CHECKLIST.md](https://github.com/YINI-lang/yini-parser-typescript/blob/main/FEATURE-CHECKLIST.md) for the current list of implemented YINI features.